normal-computing/fuji-web/README.md

 <img src="media/web-annotation.png" alt="Screenshot of annotated website" width="50%" style="display: block; margin: 0 auto"/>

-It also features a unique "Prior Knowledge Augmentation" system that allows Fuji-Web to navigate websites with the wisdom of collective past experiences, crowdsourced from Fuji-Web users.
+It also features a unique "Prior Knowledge Augmentation" system that allows Fuji-Web to navigate websites with the wisdom of collective past experiences.

 We do NOT collect your screenshots, browsing information or your prompts.
 It lives in your browser and is directly sent to the LLM API of your choice.